 Let others drive for the first 3–6 weeks after your surgery.

-Motion can make pain worse.
+Motion can make pain worse and injury your breastbone.

 Some of your medicines may make you drowsy.